scotty-c/kubernetes-on-azure-workshop/README.md

 # Kubernetes on Azure

 This is the repo that contains multiple workshops for Kubernetes on Azure and the supporting code examples.
+Note This repo is under a refresh.
+Some of the new modules dont have slides yet.

 ## Prerequisites